alzaar/express-auth-app/README.md

 # express-auth-app

-Using bcrypt, jsonwebtoken with express to understand how authenticaion request and response cycle works.
+Simple express app to understand how authenticaion cycle works.

 To run: